rreece/rreece.github.io/essays/october-fast.md

 *October 10, 2018*

-A few days ago I broke my first 48 hour fast.
+Last weekend I did my first 48-hour fast.

 I have been doing intermittent fasting all summer.
 It has some real health advantages. [^Weigle1997] [^Halberg2005] [^Moro2016]